ltspicer/GALAXIS.electronic/README.md

 Installation:

 Windows users must install Python 3.7 or higher (see https://bodo-schoenfeld.de/installation-von-python-unter-windows-10/ ).
+It's important to set mark „Add Python 3.x to PATH“ there.
 Reboot after installation!
 Python3.x should already be pre-installed in Linux systems.
 However, ev pip3 has to be installed afterwards (sudo apt install python3-pip).

 Unzip the zip and start galaxy.py in the resulting directory (Linux users have to select "run in terminal").
 Missing libraries should be installed automatically on first start.